HELPING CHILDREN LEARN HOW TO COPE DOESN’T HAPPEN WHEN WE TRY TO FIX THEIR PROBLEMS.

-Perhaps Aunt Jenni (who is actually good at math) could coach her over Facetime?
+Perhaps Aunt Jenni (who is actually good at math) could coach you over Facetime?

-However, in the midst of all my epic problem solving, I was also having a pretty harsh conversation with myself in my head.
+In the midst of all my epic problem solving, it turns out I was also having a pretty harsh conversation with myself in my head.

-You know what I’m talking about right?
-That little voice that loves to point out all the ways you’ve dropped the ball when your kids are suffering?
-Which is typically accompanied by a sizeable serving of GUILT and a good dose of feeling like a FAILURE in the parenting department.
+You know what I’m talking about, right?
+That little voice that loves to point out all the ways you’ve dropped the ball when your kids are suffering.
+Not to mention the sizeable serving of GUILT, which is typically accompanied by a good dose of feeling like a FAILURE in the parenting department.

 It went something like this.

 “Crap… why didn’t you see this coming?
 You should’ve pushed her to take that extra math class her senior year, or maybe you should have gotten her into a better high school with more AP classes.
 That’s what a good parent would’ve done.
 AND btw what were you thinking?
 Why didn’t you insist on taking a tour of the tutor labs on campus so she’d know where they were?
 At some point, you knew she’d need the help?
 What kind of mother doesn’t prepare her child for college?”